 UFV students have a variety of options for housing in the vicinity of our campuses.

 Successful learning involves more than quality programs and instruction.
 UFV offers a wide variety of support services to help students get the most out of their education.
-Download this handy guide to see what's available to your student.
+Visit our Student Services page to to see what's available to your student.

 The UFV Safety and Security department is committed to maintaining a safe and secure environment for all those who enter UFV premises.
 Campus Security provides numerous services to the UFV community, including SafeWalk, which is offered from 9 a.m. to 10:30 p.m.
 Monday through Friday each semester.
 Students can request a SafeWalk by calling 1-855-239-7654.
 Students may also stop a patrol team at any time to request assistance, ask for information, or ask for a SafeWalk.
 We also have dedicated after-dark parking areas for women.